Healthy Eating in Nigeria: Simple Habits That Support Steady Blood Sugar

 · 3 min read·

-Think of your plate in three parts: - Half vegetables: ugwu, okra, spinach, cabbage, garden egg, carrots, tomatoes, green beans. - Quarter protein: beans, lentils, fish, eggs, chicken, lean beef, soy, groundnuts. - Quarter smart carbs: brown rice, unripe plantain, sweet potato, oats, corn, yam (smaller portion), whole‑grain swallow if available.
+A practical guide for most meals: - Half your plate: vegetables like ugwu, okra, spinach, cabbage, garden egg, carrots, tomatoes, and green beans. - One-quarter: protein like beans, lentils, fish, eggs, chicken, lean beef, soy, or groundnuts. - One-quarter: smart carbs like brown rice, unripe plantain, sweet potato, oats, corn, yam (smaller portion), or whole-grain swallow when available.

-Consistency matters more than perfection. - Eat at regular times to avoid extreme hunger and overeating. - Pair carbs with protein and fibre to slow sugar spikes. - Keep snacks simple: groundnuts + fruit, yoghurt, garden egg, roasted corn, boiled egg.
+Consistency beats perfection. - Eat at regular times so you do not get overly hungry and overeat later. - Pair carbs with protein and fibre to reduce sharp sugar spikes. - Keep snacks simple: groundnuts + fruit, yoghurt, garden egg, roasted corn, or boiled egg.

 Sample day (flexible, not strict)

-• Breakfast: oats + milk + banana slices, or moi‑moi + fruit
+• Breakfast: oats with milk and banana slices, or moi-moi with fruit.

-• Lunch: brown rice + fish stew + extra vegetables
+• Lunch: brown rice with fish stew and extra vegetables.

-• Dinner: vegetable soup + small portion of swallow, or roasted plantain + egg
+• Dinner: vegetable soup with a small portion of swallow, or roasted plantain with egg.

-1. Plan 3 main meals with a protein + vegetable combo.
+1. Plan 3 daily meals with a protein + vegetable combo.

 2. Buy at least 2 seasonal vegetables and 2 fruits on your next market run.